yuseferi/elastic_search/README.md

     * Easy to extend type mappings to your custom fields by implementing an event subscriber
     * Easy to add field data normalization via a plugin

-This module is only for mapping of content with elastic search.
+This module is only for mapping and indexing of content with elastic search.
 You will need additional modules to display result content, such as [Elastic Search View](https://github.com/ibrows/elastic_search_view).
-This module could also be integrated with [Elastic Search Helper](https://www.drupal.org/project/elasticsearch_helper) as it decouples the mapping and indexing of documents from their retrieval.
+This module could be integrated with [Elastic Search Helper](https://www.drupal.org/project/elasticsearch_helper) as it decouples the mapping and indexing of documents from their retrieval.

 REQUIREMENTS